Frequently asked questions

 The auxins used in tissue culture applications include 3-acetic acid (IAA), indole-3-butyric acid (IBA), 1-naphthaleneacetic acid (NAA), and 2,4-dichlorophenoxyacetic acid (2,4-D).
 The type of hormone and the concentration to be used in the process depends on the plant species you work on.

 Cytokinin is a plant growth regulator that stimulates cell division and differentiation in plant tissues.
-It is commonly used in tissue culture to promote shoot formation and branching.
-Cytokinin can be used in combination with auxin to promote callus formation and somatic embryogenesis.

 The auxins used in tissue culture applications include kinetin, zeatin, benzylaminopurine (BAP).
 The specific type and concentration of cytokinin used will depend on the tissue type and desired response in tissue culture.